ePSIC-DLS/User-Notebooks/ePSIC_Standard_Notebooks/README.md

 ![Notice](img/jupyterhub_kernel.png)
 - [Instructions to connect to Diamond's JupyterHub](https://diamondlightsource.atlassian.net/wiki/spaces/EPSICWEB/pages/167346199/Instructions+to+connect+to+Diamond+s+JupyterHub)
 - This guide only deals with the data acquired using E02 (Grand ARM 300; JEOL, MerlinEM; Quantum Detectors, Aztec; Oxford Instruments)
+- Please refer to the following article to see what you can do with 4DSTEM: [py4DSTEM: A Software Package for Four-Dimensional Scanning Transmission Electron Microscopy Data Analysis](https://dx.doi.org/10.1017/S1431927621000477)
+- [py4DSTEM](https://github.com/py4dstem/py4DSTEM) and [pyxem](https://github.com/pyxem/pyxem?tab=readme-ov-file) are very useful generally for 4DSTEM data processing and analysis

 # MIB conversion
 - The format of raw 4DSTEM data is '.mib'